madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 >
 > 😎

 We can explain to you the best way to structure and formulate content on the web.
-A simple user interface makes it easy for you to publish your articles at any time by yourself.
+A simple user interface makes it quite simple for you to publish your articles at any time by yourself.

 ## Combine both worlds: SEO and pay-per-click in tandem

 Many companies use both SEO _and_ PPC at the same time because they really complement each other.

-Did you just publish a post?
+Did you publish a post?
 Do you have a compelling, short product or event coming up?
 Launch ads on Facebook, Instagram or Twitter to reach as many interested people as possible.

 We don't usually recommend campaigns on Google itself, as we put all our effort into natural positioning factors.